lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 A warning will print:

 warning using _default configset with data driven scheme functionality.
-NOT RECCOMENDED for production use.
+NOT RECOMMENDED for production use.
 To turn off: bin/solr/ config -c islandora8 -p 8983 -action set-user-property -property update.autoCreateFields -value false

 should also say:
 "Created new core 'islandora8'